-The Treaty was signed by both Parties at Sydney on 18 December 1978 and ratified by Australia on 15 February 1985.
-The Treaty defines the border between Australia and PNG and provides a management framework of the common border area.
-This area is defined by the Treaty and is known as 'the Protected Zone'.
-The specific geographical boundaries of the Protected Zone are set out in Annexure 9 to the Treaty.
+The Treaty was signed by both Parties at Sydney on 18 December 1978 and entered into force on 15 February 1985.
+The Treaty establishes the border between Australia and PNG and a management framework of the common border area.
+This common border area is known and defined under the Treat as 'the Protected Zone'.
+The limits of the Protected Zone are set out in Annexure 9 of the Treaty.
 Australia and PNG established the Protected Zone with the principal purpose of acknowledging and protecting the traditional way of life and livelihood of the